Bangkok Travel Tips for Autistic or Neurodivergent Travellers: How to Prepare for Your Trip

 Tip: Your guide can step in for transactions and help manage interactions so you’re not caught off guard.

-Travelling with Common Co-Morbidities
+Travelling with Common Autism Co-Morbidities

 PDA (Pathological Demand Avoidance)

-Avoiding rigid schedules can make the trip smoother.
+Balancing between predicatability and avoiding rigid schedules can make the trip smoother.
 We build in choices and control points so you don’t feel boxed in.

 POTS (Postural Orthostatic Tachycardia Syndrome)